 I fought with gusto, I struck with strength, yet despite all my efforts, the festering thing kept getting bigger, and it became an effort, year over year, to restrict it to an acceptable rate of growth within its ever-expanding empire.
 By year eight, or nine, it was like a huge, self-contained, sub-tropical ecosystem at the foot of our little backyard, blocking out the sun.
 It was ten feet higher than the trellis upon which it rested.
 It was a sort of horizontal tree.
 It had something akin to a trunk, at least four inches in diameter, that wound its way from the ground up the post of the trellis, there to spread out upon the top.
 It was relentless.
 Insatiable.
 It was possessed of a mind, I swear to God, day and night it was drawing its plans against me.

 During the ongoing war, as prolonged as the conflict in Viet Nam, the vine dropped all pretence.
 No need to beguile any more with phoney costumes.
 The thing stopped blooming.
-As big as it became, and despite all the pruning and hacking it kept netting out as bigger, it was all over with the flowering stuff.
+As big as it became, and despite all the pruning and hacking, it kept netting out as bigger, but it was all over with the flowering stuff.
 If I wanted flowers, I could surrender, unconditionally.
 Otherwise, it was just green leafy tendrils going everywhere, unadorned, and screw you, homeowner, that’s what you get.
 I could hear it whispering in the night.
 I’m coming for you, primate.
 You will be mine.
 Your wife will be mine.
 All that you own and value will be mine.
 Frigging primate.
-You gave yourselves a name that implied you were top of the pyramid, primate, but guess what?
+You gave yourselves a name that implied you were top of the pyramid, but guess what?
 That was nothing but a conceit.
 You aren’t the master of the natural world, see?
 Look at me take over your turf, hairless ape.
 What good are your much-vaunted opposable thumbs now, eh?
 You’re the apex organism?
 It is to laugh.

 So the struggle continued.
 Year over year.